 Laurie Throness was first elected MLA for Chilliwack-Hope on May 14, 2013.
 He was re-elected May 9, 2017.

-Laurie is the Parliamentary Secretary to the Minister of Public Safety and Solicitor General for Corrections.
+Previously, Laurie was Parliamentary Secretary to the Minister of Public Safety and Solicitor General for Corrections.

 Laurie has been a member of the Cabinet Committee on Secure Tomorrow, the Legislative Review Committee, and the Select Standing Committee on Public Accounts.